 Zabaione is one of the classic, simple desserts that one finds in many places; the French know it as sabayon.
-It's very nice served in small cups, and is also excellent for dipping cakes or cookies; Giuliana Ascoli Vitali- Norsa suggests it be served with Dicitinobis, at the Vigil of Kippur.
+It's served in small cups, and is also excellent for dipping cakes or cookies; serve it with Dicitinobis at the Vigil of Kippur.

 - 6 egg yolks